Helping Aging Family Members Eat Better by Amber Kevlin, RN. Published by Rabun Neighbors

 Aging can present many challenges, and balancing a healthy diet is certainly one of the more prominent eating challenges.
 There are many issues that can contribute to this issue, such as a declining sense of taste, the body’s decreased breakdown of nutrient intake as we age, issues with teeth or dentures, as well as proper digestion, chewing and swallowing.

 When eating becomes a difficult task or chore, it can be easy to skip a meal or to choose foods that are quick and accessible, which ultimately can result in unhealthy eating habits.
-Malnutrition is a serious issue for the elderly, and can lead to weakness, loss of muscle strength, and reduced mental capacity.
+Malnutrition is a serious issue for the elderly, and can lead to weakness, loss of muscle strength, and adverse effects on mental health.

 Some issues that may arise for elderly folks may include: